leo-texuanw/Learning/aws/docs/CloudFront.md

 Content Delivery Network (CDN).

+- A CDN is a mechanism to deliver content quickly and efficiently based on geographic location.
 - Improves read performance, content is cached at the edge
 - There are 216 Point of Presence globally (edge locations)
 - DDos protection, integration with Shield, AWS Web Application Firewall